ivancristina/ivancristina.github.io/_includes/posts/2017-10-01-Hackintosh/en.md

 ### 7. Frequently Asked Questions

 * **Question:** After the installation macOS won’t boot from the HDD drive.
 It only boots from the USB!
 	**Answer:** In this case first of all you need to boot using USB.
 After you reached the desktop copy the entire EFI folder from USB to your Hackintosh.
-Then replace the one in the HDD’s EFI folder with that one you just copied
+Then replace the one in the HDD’s EFI folder with that one you just copied.
 * **Question:** How to enable NVIDIA Graphics card?
 	**Answer:** Now NVIDIA releases the new web drivers for Pascal Graphics card.
 To get NVIDIA card work you need to download NVIDIA FixUP or simply select the NVIDIA Web option from the New Multibeast.
 * **Question:** Will this guide work with all the motherboards?